-The Bachelor of Arts in Mass Media degree provides students with theoretical and practical frameworks for understanding media development, production, distribution, and its multiple social, political, cultural, and cognitive effects domestically and globally.
-We aim to produce graduates who are theoretically grounded, digitally literate, and sensitive to the ways in which power affects media production, distribution, representation, and access.
-In our program, we generate a lively and stimulating socially conscious based and intellectual environment—one that allows every student to expand the scope of his or her cultural experience.
-The program is broad-based, focusing on a wide range of traditional and alternative media including television, radio, recorded music, journalism, publishing, the world wide web, and new communication technologies within their cultural, social, historical, economic, global, and political contexts.
-The goal of the degree program is to develop theoretically informed and critical consumers and innovative creators of media texts, skills useful for citizens of a dynamically mediated world.
+Bachelor of Arts in Mass Media/ Media Studies provides students with theoretically-focused and application-based frameworks to understand media, media technology, and its influence upon domestic and global culture and society.
+Students will study theoretically grounded approaches to a variety of media, becoming sensitive to the ways power affects media creation, distribution, representation, access, and change.
+Students will explore and contribute to a lively and stimulating socially conscious intellectual environment -- one that allows every student to expand the scope of his or her cultural and educational experience.
+The program is broad-based, focusing on studies of a wide range of traditional, alternative, historical, contemporary, and emerging media within their cultural, social, historical, economic, global, and political contexts.
+The goal of the degree program is to help students become theoretically-informed navigators and critical consumers of media texts, skills useful for citizens of a dynamically mediated world.

-The program requirements for a degree in Mass Media include core courses which form the foundation of study and electives that allow the student to develop their interests according to their intellectual and career goals.
-As all coursework is aligned with the four cornerstones of the degree -- Theory and Application, Social and Cultural Impacts, Media History and Trends -- the core program provides a theoretical and methodological foundation for critically analyzing and creating media.
-Students in the Mass Media major will develop a general understanding of the relation between media texts and production processes, power, and culture through breadth and depth course requirements.
-The ways that information distributed by mass media and practices associated with the use of mass media affect individuals, groups, cultures, and societies.
+The program requirements for a degree in Mass Media/Media Studies include core courses, which form the foundation of study, and electives to allow the student to develop their interests according to their intellectual and career goals.
+As all course work is aligned with the three cornerstones of the degree -- Theory and Application, Social and Cultural Impacts, Media History and Trends -- the core program provides a theoretical and methodological foundation for critically analyzing and engaging with media in a variety of situations.

-Students who graduate with a Bachelor of Arts in Mass Media will be able to:
+Graduates of the Mass Media Program will be able to:

-- Analyze a media topic, form, or theme from a variety of perspectives or levels of analysis;
+1. Analyze a media topic, form, or theme from a variety of perspectives or levels of analysis.

-- Careers in telecommunications and mass media regulatory organizations; and
+- Careers in usability, communication, and media technology interface, and social networking.

-- Positions that work with mass media in advertising, marketing, promotions, and public relations departments of private, government, and public service organizations.
+- Positions that work with media in advertising, marketing, promotions, and public relations in departments of private, government, and public service organizations.

 High school students should take four years of English, including Composition.
 Social Science and Civics courses, including History and Economics, are encouraged.
 Familiarity with computers and the Internet is also desirable.